earthdaily/bids2023-hackathon/edagro-crop-detection/README.md

 ## Environment Setup

-Refer to the base README.md in this repository for environment setup instructions.
+Refer to the README.md in the base level of this repository for environment setup instructions.

 ## Try It !